Avoid the tourist traps in Brussels and instead tour the paths less traveled with this insider’s guide to Brussels.

 If film is your thing, catch a flick at either Cinema Galeries in the Royal Galleries or Cinematek (next to Bozar), which both have regular screenings in English.
 For literature fiends, bookshop Bortier Gallery (on rue de la Madeleine) is the place to go for second-hand books.

-Explore the beautiful neighbourhoods of Brussels
+Explore the beautiful neighborhoods of Brussels

 Les Marolles, located between the Palais de Justice and Brussels-South station, is a great place to have a cup of coffee or to browse the independent boutiques and galleries, especially on a Sunday morning.